A Life That Honors God

 But the definition is not what excites me.
 No, I’m excited about the part of speech.
 You see, dokimazō is verb.
 When I confirmed with my son (as if you don’t do it too) – a verb is an action word.
 That means it’s an action that we’re supposed to take…

-When it comes to proving the will of God, we have Jesus’ example.
-Here are three things that He did to confirm that His Father’s will was perfect:
+Living a life that honors God comes down to one simple thing: proving the will of God.
+But even in that God did not leave us to figure it out for ourselves, we have Jesus’ example.
+Here are three things that Jesus did to confirm that His Father’s will was perfect:

 1. He spent time in prayer – the gospel writers are united in this account: Jesus prayed often.